Positron

-The positron or antielectron is the antiparticle or the antimatter counterpart of the electron.
-It has an electric charge of +1 e, a spin of 1/2 (the same as the electron), and the same mass as an electron.
+The positron or antielectron is the particle with an electric charge of +1e, a spin of 1/2 (the same as the electron), and approximately the same mass as an electron.
+It is the antiparticle (antimatter counterpart) of the electron.
 When a positron collides with an electron, annihilation occurs.
 If this collision occurs at low energies, it results in the production of two or more photons.

 Positrons can be created by positron emission radioactive decay (through weak interactions), or by pair production from a sufficiently energetic photon which is interacting with an atom in a material.

 History

 Theory

 In 1928, Paul Dirac published a paper proposing that electrons can have both a positive and negative charge.
 This paper introduced the Dirac equation, a unification of quantum mechanics, special relativity, and the then-new concept of electron spin to explain the Zeeman effect.
 The paper did not explicitly predict a new particle but did allow for electrons having either positive or negative energy as solutions.
 Hermann Weyl then published a paper discussing the mathematical implications of the negative energy solution.
 The positive-energy solution explained experimental results, but Dirac was puzzled by the equally valid negative-energy solution that the mathematical model allowed.
 Quantum mechanics did not allow the negative energy solution to simply be ignored, as classical mechanics often did in such equations; the dual solution implied the possibility of an electron spontaneously jumping between positive and negative energy states.
 However, no such transition had yet been observed experimentally.

 Dirac wrote a follow-up paper in December 1929 that attempted to explain the unavoidable negative-energy solution for the relativistic electron.
 He argued that "... an electron with negative energy moves in an external [electromagnetic] field as though it carries a positive charge."
 He further asserted that all of space could be regarded as a "sea" of negative energy states that were filled, so as to prevent electrons jumping between positive energy states (negative electric charge) and negative energy states (positive charge).
 The paper also explored the possibility of the proton being an island in this sea, and that it might actually be a negative-energy electron.
 Dirac acknowledged that the proton having a much greater mass than the electron was a problem, but expressed "hope" that a future theory would resolve the issue.